top of page

 This means, your backing and batting needs to be 8" wider and 8" longer than your quilt top.
 It can be larger, just not smaller.

-If your quilt top isn't quite squared up (the quilt police don't work here), I suggest taking a few measurements from top/bottom and side to sidet.
+If your quilt top isn't quite square (the quilt police don't work here), I suggest taking a few measurements from top/bottom and side to side.
 Use the largest number when calculating how much batting and backing you need.

 Why?
 Selvage edges are not intended as usable fabric, as it is stronger and shrinks differently once washed.